honeycombio/refinery/README.md

 With the change to support environemt and services in Honeycomb, some users will want to support both sending telemetry to a legacy dataset and a new environment called the same thing (eg `production`).

-This can be achomplihsed by leveraging the new `DataserPrefix` configuration property and then using that prefix in the rules definitions for the legacy datasets.
+This can be accomplished by leveraging the new `DatasetPrefix` configuration property and then using that prefix in the rules definitions for the legacy datasets.

 When Refinery receives telemetry using an API key associated to a legacy dataset, it will then use the prefix in the form `{prefix}.{dataset}` when trying to resolve the rules definition.